 Required New York State Screenings

-Scoliosis: All students in grades 5 - 9.
+Scoliosis: All male students in grade 9.
+All female students in grades 5 and 7.

 Administration of Medication